 In summary, data privacy and security are not optional.
 Organizations that fail to adequately protect sensitive data face legal, financial, and reputational consequences.
 A comprehensive data protection strategy, including compliance, cybersecurity, and customer trust initiatives, has become essential for any company handling personal information.
 Continuous assessment and improvement of data privacy and security controls are needed to keep up with evolving regulations, technologies, and threats.

-Key Data Protection Laws and Regulations
+Key Data Protection Laws and Regulations for Data Privacy Safety

 - To safeguard sensitive data and comply with legal obligations, organizations must implement controls aligned with major data protection laws and regulations.
 For example, the General Data Protection Regulation (GDPR) is a European law protecting the data privacy rights of individuals within the EU.
 It sets rules on how companies can process, collect, store, and use individuals’ personal data.
 Companies processing EU citizens’ data must comply with GDPR regardless of company location.
 Failure to comply can result in hefty fines.